 Not to mention the media.
 And what about social media!
 In addition to intermittent peaks and continuous performance, the brand is under special scrutiny in crisis situations.
 The company’s PR is based on the brand.
 And your own internal training is usually related to what value a brand can generate.

 The legitimacy and value of a brand’s existence is determined by the state of mind and the circumstances in which each encounters the brand and experiences what it means to self or to a wider group.

 Brand is these encounters.
 And brand work is about preparing for these encounters.
 This preparing is worth starting with a few basic assumptions:

 In preparing for the encountering, the first thing to do is to dismiss the conception of being able to control the brand.

 The brand cannot be enforced.
 The least you can control a brand.
 The brand is in your dreams just the way you want it to be.
 In reality, a brand is how it is perceived in a moment.
 Maybe at just the very moment you were least prepared for.
 Especially on social media, the brand gets out of control of the company.

-Accept giving up.
+Accept giving up the control.
 And do the basics well.

 Brand encounter is always a subjective experience.